Dusun language: Personal pronouns

 Tindal Dusun has a Philippine-type focus system of syntax that makes one particular noun phrase in a sentence the most prominent.
 This prominent, focused noun phrase does not need to be the subject or the agent of the clause.
 In clauses with pronouns, the verbal morphology and the pronoun both indicate focus.
 If the verb carries actor focus morphology, the actor of the clause will therefore be a nominative pronoun (or, rarely, an emphatic pronoun).
 Any other noun phrase in the clause will necessarily take pronouns from a different set, as only one noun phrase can be in focus in any given clause.

+"The "emphatic" pronouns are used alone or preposedly, either as answers or to stress the pronoun.

+Examples

 Sentence structure

 A typical Dusun sentence is VSO.

-It is, however, possible for a grammatically-correct Dusun sentence to be SVO.
+It is, however, possible for a grammatically correct Dusun sentence to be SVO.

 Vocabulary

-To form numbers such as fifty or sixty, a multiplier is combined with a positional unit (tens, hundreds, thousands etc), using no.
+To form numbers such as fifty or sixty, a multiplier is combined with a positional unit (tens, hundreds, thousands etc.), using no.

 Separate units are combined with om.

 The Dusun name of the months derive from the traditional cycle of paddy harvesting.

 The names for the days of the week are mostly based on a simple numerical sequence, which is commonly used for media and newspapers.
 The names of Dusun days as part of the seven-day week derive from the life cycle of a butterfly.

+Dialects

+Central Dusun is divided into four main dialect groups: